 In the rest of this dissertation, we first present the aforementioned mostly dictionary encoding designed for endless streaming data in Chapter 3, and range and precision aware decomposed float compression in 4.
 We introduce AdaEdge as a hardware-conscious encoding selection framework for resource-constrained devices in Chapter 5.
-And we conclude in Chapter 6.
+The thesis concludes in Chapter 6.